spiceai/cookbook/vectors/elasticsearch/README.md

 - Run Elasticsearch locally with Docker Compose
 - Generate a sample articles dataset
 - Start Spice and automatically write embeddings into Elasticsearch
-- Run vector and hybrid search queries that match the generated article titles and content
+- Run vector and hybrid search queries using meaningful phrases and natural-language questions

 ## Prerequisites